Shervinhk/Shervinhk/README.md

-# Applied mathematician and engineer working on modeling, ML, and data analysis across medicine, biology, and technology.
+# Hi!
+I'm an Applied mathematician and engineer working on modeling, ML, and data analysis across medicine, human behavior, computation and technology

 ## About Me

 I’m an applied mathematician and engineer.
-My work combines mathematical modeling, machine learning, and data analysis to solve technical problems in medicine, biology, and technology.
+My work combines mathematical modeling, machine learning, and data analysis to solve technical problems in medicine, human behavior, computation and technology

-I hold an M.Math in Applied Mathematics from the University of Waterloo, where I developed models for diabetes and virtual kidney function using large-scale medical data, and a B.Sc. in Electrical Engineering from Sharif University of Technology, specializing in control theory and applied mathematics.
+I hold an M.Math in Applied Mathematics from the University of Waterloo, where I developed models for diabetes and virtual kidneys using large scale medical data, and partial differntial equations and a B.Sc. in Electrical Engineering and minor in math from Sharif University of Technology, specializing in control theory and applied mathematics.

 I’ve applied the same analytical and engineering toolkit to projects in mental health, finance, and audience measurement.